Covid-19: For updates and resources, head to UT's Protect Texas Together site.

 The Texas Legislature also provides an unofficial, unannotated version online.
 This version is free and can be used either by browsing individual subject-matter codes or performing a basic keyword search.

 As with statutory research generally, researching Texas statutes in print can be easier than searching online.
-Browsing the appropriate volume in print can help to familiarize a researcher with the basic structure and organization of that code, and the index is in some ways easier to use in print than it is online.
-The downside to researching in print is it is not as current as Lexis or Westlaw and one must still go online to check Lexis' Shepard's and/or Westlaw's KeyCite.
+Browsing the appropriate volume in print can help to familiarize a researcher with the basic structure and organization of that code, and the index is easier to use in print than it is online.
+Print however is not as current as Lexis or Westlaw and one must still go online to check a citator, Lexis' Shepard's and/or Westlaw's KeyCite.

 Lexis and Westlaw feature several useful search functions that are unique to those online databases, but it can be hard sometimes to see the forest for the trees.
 Westlaw generally offers more thorough annotations than Lexis.
 The other online option from the Texas Legislature is free, but it has some notable weaknesses.
 For example, its search function has limited terms and connectors searching (e.g., no proximity searching).
 And, unlike Westlaw, the Legislature does not include a topical index; there can also be a considerable time lag to its currency after a legislative session.